He’s 13 years old, so obviously he knows how to cold call better than me!

 Edwin’s boss gave him some other pointers too – for example, making sure he was never rude or disrespectful to the competition, never starting a conversation by asking if the buyer wanted to place an order and to just use his own authentic and real words.

 So often, we fail to get the basics right.
-Sometimes, all we need is a little help from someone to point us in the right direction and to be smart about using positive language appropriately.
+Sometimes, all we need is a little help from someone to point us in the right direction.
+To be smart about using positive language appropriately.

 This covers all the main issues faced by today’s salesperson: